 If you’re the type who plays games, because you enjoy playing games at the end of the day, and you don’t really care if you win or lose, you can stop reading now.
 You can leave with the knowledge that I envy your healthy mindset, but I could probably never be friends with you.

 For the rest of us, it’s always all about winning.
 Our grandfathers taught our fathers to teach us that there’s something special about winning, and it’s something that we all need to learn.
-We need to learn it, they suggest, because we need to be it.
-Winning is an attitude we need to learn when we’re young, and a life well lived is all about fortifying that attitude with our own special ingredients.
+We need to learn it, they suggest, because winning is an attitude we need to learn when we’re young, and a life well lived is all about fortifying that attitude with our own special ingredients.
 It doesn’t matter if you’re an aspiring businessman who is willing to risk it all for a profitable business, playing a video game with your kid, or joining a group of young girls you’ve never met before in a game of hopscotch, it’s all about winning.